-Any profits derived from the sale of oil products must be allocated to a special reserve.
-By Dec.
-31, 2006, the special reserve amounted to €36.8 million.
+Any profits derived from the sale of oil products must be allocated to a special reserve, and sale proceeds are to be applied to early debt amortization.
+On Dec.
+31, 2007, the special reserve amounted to $\in$ 36.8 million.
 Since the creation of CORES, stocks have never been released due to a disruption or crisis affecting the supply of oil, or at the discretion of the entity, given that it is still far from achieving its 45-day stock goal.